Black History Month

 A thought-provoking legacy

 The database helps to make visible the political, cultural, physical and commercial legacies of slave ownership across the globe.
 The houses built in part from the wealth generated by plantations still stand.
-For example Thomas Lord Onslow (1679-1740), MP for Gatton, Chichester, Bletchingley and Surrey, married the Jamaican heiress, Elizabeth Knight, in 1708, and drew on her fortune to build Clandon Park.
+For example Thomas Lord Onslow (1679 to 1740), Member of Parliament for Gatton, Chichester, Bletchingley and Surrey, married the Jamaican heiress, Elizabeth Knight, in 1708, and drew on her fortune to build Clandon Park.
 As MPs, the financial interests of such men were a factor in political decisions affecting the longevity of slavery.

 For the full story of Surrey and the slave compensation registers, see the Exploring Surrey's Past website.